-If public pathology providers were rebated the same patient episode initiation and bulk billing incentive fee as private for profit and not for profit pathology providers, public providers would be able to sustainably provide bulk billed pathology services to more patients in the community.
+Public pathology providers must be rebated the same patient episode initiation and bulk billing incentive fee as private for profit and not for profit pathology providers.
+This would enable them to sustainably provide bulk billed pathology services to patients in the community.
 These bulk billed services exert competitive pressure on private providers to continue to bulk bill pathology tests.
 These services avoid higher downstream costs associated with delayed diagnoses and treatment.
 The investment would also ensure that services are sustainably provided to patients in rural and remote areas where private providers deem it not profitable to service.
 The introduction of funding parity between pathology providers would require an investment of approximately \$20 million per annum.
 Funding parity would address issues of health inequity, provide greater patient choice, continuity of care and competitive pressure to ensure the Federal Government receives value for its investment in the pathology sector.

-An investment public pathology MBS fees would ensure patient access to bulk billed pathology services in areas of need.
+A \$20 million investment in pathology MBS fee parity would ensure patient access to bulk billed pathology services in areas of need.

-Public Pathology Australia recommends that the Government reinvest any savings made in the MBS Review in underfunded pathology items.
-Any new items recommended in the MBS Review must be receive additional funding.
+Public Pathology Australia recommends that the Government action the pathology related MBS Review recommendations.
+Public Pathology Australia recommends that any savings made in this process be committed to rectifying underfunded pathology items.
+Any new items proposed in the MBS Review must receive additional funding.

-The financial impact of the MBS Review on the pathology sector and patients depends on which recommendations are pursued, together with when and how they are implemented.
+The pathology MBS table is not in line with contemporary clinical practice and needs to be updated.
+The financial impact of the MBS Review recommendations on the pathology sector and patients depends on which recommendations are pursued, together with when and how they are implemented.
 There is a risk that the pathology sector would be destabilised and access to pathology services threatened if the MBS Review recommendations are instigated in the absence of reinvestment, additional funding for new items and careful scheduling when implementing changes.
 This is due to the high degree of cross-subsidisation within the Pathology Services Table of the MBS.

-MBS Review savings should be reinvested in underfunded pathology items and new items should receive additional funding to sustain a viable pathology sector.
+MBS Review pathology recommendations should be actioned.
+Any savings should be reinvested in underfunded pathology items and new items should receive additional funding to sustain viable contemporary pathology practice.